ntamruksa/baiyok/pages/privacy.md

 <Container className='markdown'>

 ## Introduction
 This site is owned and published by YOK THAI PTY.
-LIMITED (ABN: 15 096 590 751) trading as “BAI YOK MODERN THAI CUISINE” (referred to as “Bai Yok Thai Restaurant”, “we”, “us” and “our”).
+LIMITED (ABN: 15 096 590 751) trading as “BAI YOK MODERN THAI CUISINE” (referred to as “Bai Yok”, “we”, “us” and “our”).
 Our Privacy Policy sets out the ways in which we collect, use, disclose and protect any personal information that you provide to us.
 It serves as an expression of our commitment to protecting your personal information, but is not a contract between you and us.

 ## Policy Statement
 We strive to protect the personal information of our stakeholders including but not limited to our members (including potential members), sponsors, customers (including potential customers), applicants for employment, former employees, contractors (including potential contractors) (collectively “Stakeholders”).
 The Privacy Act 1988 (Cth) (“Act”) governs the way we collect, use, disclose and store our Stakeholders’ personal information.
 This Privacy Policy describes how we aim to adhere to the principles contained within the Act.
 We collect, store and use personal information in order to:
-* facilitate your membership of any of the Company’s venues;
+* facilitate your reservation of any of Bai Yok's venues;
-* facilitate take away order;
+* facilitate information capture for covid-19 restaurant regulation;
-* allow you to share feedback with the Company;
+* allow you to share feedback with Bai Yok;
-* allow the Company to provide you with relevant information regarding the Company’s business and offers,
+* allow Bai Yok to provide you with relevant information regarding the Bai Yok’s business and offers,
-* perform any other duty required to effectively operate and manage the business of the Company;
+* perform any other duty required to effectively operate and manage the business of the Bai Yok;
 * collectively, the “Purposes”.

 ## Policy Application